 - Layouts for Content Display: Backdrop features a Layouts module in its core, allowing administrators and developers to create custom layouts for different content types, ensuring a more structured and customizable way to present data.
 This approach is less dependent on third-party extensions and provides a cleaner, performance-optimized way to handle complex content presentation.

 Written with the help of ChatGPT.
-Edited by Tim Erickson.

 Image by Dalle*3.